"One Man's Challenge"

 This digital copy has not been remastered and there is a slight blurb at the beginning of the Beach Boys performance.

-Aside from that, it's The Beach Boys - audio and video recorded live in the summer of 1962 with just 2 mics not long after the Surfin' Safari demo.
+Aside from that, it's The Beach Boys - audio and video recorded live in the summer of 1962 with just 2 mics by Dale Smallin in a gym in Azuza California.

 On July 28, 1962 the group's performance at the Azusa Teen Club of "Surfin' Safari" was filmed for this "low budget documentary examining